Border

 For public facing lawyer resources visit: Tennessee Bar Association

-- Tennessee uses a modified comparative fault rule which prevents compensation if you are found 50 percent or more at fault
+Tennessee follows a modified comparative fault system with a 50 percent bar.
+If you are found to be 50 percent or more at fault, you may not recover anything.

 Certain regions face seasonal risks as well.
 Winter driving accidents in the Smoky Mountain region are common due to steep roads and icy conditions.
 Obtain your crash report here: TDOT